synedra/runzoho/README-doc.md

 fullName="<Full name>"
 ```

 This will return a string which you will use for your userId (like '68f1e561ba205b5a3bf234c8').

 If you lose this string, you can find the user with the following command:

 ``` bash
 https https://production.runalloy.com/users
 ```

 Pick the user matching the email you used.
-In the default_headers_session.json file (in ~/.config/httpie) change the x-alloy-userid to the user you just created, or add an entry for the x-alloy-userid if it isn't there, following the pattern of the other headers.
+In the default_headers_session.json file (in ~/.config/httpie) change the x-alloy-userid to the user you just created.

-Update the Authorization entry so that it is "Bearer <RUNALLOY_API_KEY>"
+So the

-### 2. Setup your netlify environment
+## Setup your netlify environment

 To use this repository, you will need to get netlify set up.

-#### a.
-Setup the repository and application
+### 1. Setup the repository and application

 Click the following button to deploy the codebase to Netlify.
-You need to have a Netlify account for this to work.
+You can make a netlify account as part of the process.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/synedra/runzoho)